 Is there a treatment for lipedema?

-As we mentioned, lipedema has nothing to do with poor diet or unhealthy lifestyle habits.
+As we mentioned, lipedema has nothing to do with a poor diet or unhealthy lifestyle habits.

-This is a chronic, limiting and wearing disease for those who suffer from it.
-Thus, the therapeutic approach has to be broad and adapted to each individual, without excluding the psychological aspect of course.
+This is a chronic, limiting, and debilitating disease for those who suffer from it.
+Thus, the approach to therapy has to be broad and adapted to each individual, without excluding the psychological aspect of course.

 Diets and fasting cures do not solve the problem of lipedema.
-Nor is there a specific pharmaceutical treatment that can resolve this tendency to accumulate excessive fat.
+Nor is there a specific pharmaceutical treatment that can cure this accumulation of excess fat.

-The most common treatments that are used are the following:
+The most common treatments used today are the following:

-- Compression garments that work to “drain” and eliminate the fat.
+- Compression devices that work to “drain” and eliminate the fat.